sfzinstruments/mappings/gregjazz xmas bass/readme.md

 How to use:
 1. Download Gregjazz Xmas Bass Samples http://www.gregjazz.com/upload/XmasBass.rar
-2. place the .sfz file and the "Regions" folder in the same place where the "Samples" folder is located.
+2. Download the Xmas_Bass_aria_sfz.zip and place the .sfz file and the "Regions" folder in the same place where the "Samples" folder of the  original Xmas Bass library is located.
 3. Load in Sforzando